 Make your start up trouble-free by ensuring your system is clear of coliform bacteria before you begin serving water to the public.

 Install all components that may have been removed for winterization.
-Inspect all components of your water system for winter damage, including your distribution lines to locate all fixtures, review the Operations Manual and plans).
+Inspect all components of your water system for winter damage, including your distribution lines, valves, and other fixtures.
+Review the Operations & Maintenance Manual and Emergency Response Plan.
 If you identify any deficiencies, make the necessary repairs.

 Winter erosion damage at springbox

 For example, check to see that the well's sanitary seal is intact at the cap, as well as the screen on the vent.
 For springs, clear away dead and downed vegetation to eliminate cover for small animals, and check that the spring box lid is watertight and locked.
 Make sure the diversion ditch is clear of debris and directs surface water around the spring collection area.
 Check water storage tanks for damage to floats, valves, screens and wires (see Safety Precautions

 on the Disinfection page).
 Fix any tank leaks or other openings that might allow small animals such as mice or birds to come in contact with the stored water.Activate the source(s).